 And speaking of that new Corvair heater, how well did it work?
 Well, I distinctly remember a drive on I80 from Perry Iowa back to Iowa City on a bitter cold evening, and the Corvair could not maintain a comfortable temperature inside.
 By the way, that’s something that never happened to my in my two VW Beetles, which generated plenty of heat once warmed up, although one absolutely had to keep the vent window cracked very slightly, otherwise the VW’s practically air-tight body kept the heat from flowing in properly.

-Despite this not being a “stale air heater” (using the actual engine’s heated cooling directly, like pre-1963 VWs), I’ve also read that this heater had at least one recall to fix a problem with carbon monoxide getting into the passenger compartment.
+Since this is a “stale air heater” (using the actual engine’s heated cooling directly, like pre-1963 VWs), this heater had at least one recall to fix a problem with carbon monoxide getting into the passenger compartment.
 Chevrolet downplayed the issue somewhat, and said that in the worst case, “it would take 8 hours of driving to make the driver dangerously drowsy”.
 I remember some 15 hour drives in my Corvair, and the heating air didn’t always smell like a bouquet.
+It smelled downright oily, from the invariably leaking pushrod tubes.

-I have no doubt that the reason Cole originally went with the gas-fired heater was because he determined that that the maximum output through heat exchangers, which are from from 100% efficient, would be insufficient in very cold temperatures.
+I assume the reason Cole originally went with the gas-fired heater was because he determined that that the maximum output from the heated cooling air would be insufficient in very cold temperatures.
 The gas heater was still an option in 1962, by which time the engine-heat unit was standard.
 But by 1963, it was not listed anymore.

 One of the other big changes for 1961 involved moving the spare from the front trunk to the engine compartment (1964 shown here).